 - Produce materials that help environmental science to be used by practitioners

-iCASP projects will be designed by partnerships of academics and experts from organisations active in catchment management.
+iCASP projects are designed by partnerships of academics and experts from organisations active in catchment management.

-They will be finding ways to use existing environmental science more effectively to address challenges they are working on in rural and urban areas.
+They find ways to use existing environmental science more effectively to address challenges they are working on in rural and urban areas.

-As a research translation programme, iCASP will enable communication between those working on environmental science and stakeholders engaged with catchment management problems and solutions.
+As a research translation programme, iCASP enables communication between those working on environmental science and stakeholders engaged with catchment management problems and solutions.

 iCASP will facilitate the growth of a strong and sustainable regional network to pioneer a more integrated approach to catchment management and develop knowledge and expertise to share nationally and internationally.

 This short (4′ 30″) film will show you what iCASP is about.

 As well as co-designing iCASP projects, our partners are also involved in iCASP Governance mechanisms to ensure the programme is well-managed and achieves its aims.